 - Viscosity considerations

-- There are a variety of factors that can affect pressure needed for extrusion.
+- There are a variety of factors that can affect the pressure needed for extrusion.
 Take note of what needle gauge and shape you are using.
-To lower pressure needed for extrusion, try using a lower gauge or a tapered needle.
+To lower the pressure needed for extrusion, try using a lower gauge or a tapered needle.
 For more information on needles, check out our Guide to Picking Your Needle.

 - Material volume loaded into the syringe can also have an effect on pressure.
-Generally, material volume fluxes of ~ 2 ml can affect pressure needed for extrusion.
+Generally, material volume fluxes of ~ 2 ml can affect the pressure needed for extrusion.

 - Each time you increase the pressure, be sure to turn off the pressure then turn it back on again.
 Otherwise, the pressure settings on the dial may not accurately portray actual pressure output.

 - Be aware of what temperature you are completing the extrusion test at.
 Many materials change viscosity when heated or cooled.
 If you needed to heat or cool the material before loading into the syringe, take note of the amount of time allowed to reach printing temperature for future tests.
 Allevi 1, 3 and 6 offer a wide range of printing temperatures: from 4 °C to 160 °C. Allevi 2 can heat up extruder up to 160 °C.